How to Compete Against All-Cash Homebuyers

 Cash buyers for homes are intimidating.
 Believe me, I speak from experience.
 They exist, and they are looking to buy in your hometown.
-The national percentage of homes sold to cash buyers is now around 36% in 2021 according to Realtor.com.
+According to the National Association of Realtors, "With fewer properties on the market compared to one year ago, a higher fraction of non-first-time buyers are making all-cash offers."
 It may not sound like a lot, but they’re out there, and their offers are noticeable.
 So what does it take to overcome these Goliaths?

 Before answering that, let’s start with a little background information on the pros and cons of all-cash offers so you can understand what you’re up against.